peterhinch/micropython-async/v3/docs/EVENTS.md

   6.2 [EButton](./EVENTS.md#62-ebutton) Debounced pushbutton with double and long press events
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.2.1 [The suppress constructor argument](./EVENTS.md#621-the-suppress-constructor-argument)
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.2.2 [The sense constructor argument](./EVENTS.md#622-the-sense-constructor-argument)
+  6.3 [Keyboard](./EVENTS.md#63-keyboard) A crosspoint array of pushbuttons.
  7. [Ringbuf queue](./EVENTS.md#7-ringbuf-queue) A MicroPython optimised queue primitive.
 [Appendix 1 Polling](./EVENTS.md#100-appendix-1-polling)

-# 1. An alternative to callbacks in uasyncio code
+# 1. An alternative to callbacks in asyncio code

 Callbacks have two merits.
 They are familiar, and they enable an interface which allows an asynchronous application to be accessed by synchronous code.